 Where do I find details to each DDC class?

-Details about each element of a built number are displayed on mouseover.
+Links with details about each element of a built number are available via icons right to each notation.

 How do I access the rules applied in the analysis of a built number?